Sinus tarsi syndrom – Step 1

 10 minutes of each training session

-Stand with your arms supporting a wall and with the training leg stretched backwards so that it tightens the calf muscle.
-Slowly bend the knee of the training leg so that the calf muscle becomes increasingly stretched.
+Stand with your arms resting against a wall and your working leg stretched out behind you so that you feel a stretch in your calf muscle.
+Slowly bend the knee of your working leg so that you feel an increasing stretch in your calf muscle.
 Hold the stretch for 20 seconds.
-Repeat the exercise on the opposite leg.
+Repeat the exercise on the other leg.

-Attach an exercise band to a heavy chair leg.
-Sit on the floor with your leg straight with the outside of the training foot next to the chair leg.
-Wrap the exercise band around your forefoot (inside).
-Slowly turn your foot sideways towards the other foot to tighten the elastic band.
-Hold the tension for a few seconds and slowly move the foot back to the starting position.
+Attach an exercise band to a sturdy chair leg.
+Sit on the floor with your leg stretched out, with the outside of your foot against the chair leg.
+Place the exercise band around the front of your foot (on the inside).
+Slowly turn your foot inwards towards your other foot so that the band tightens.
+Hold the tension for a few seconds and move slowly the foot back to the starting position.
 Do not rotate the knee.

 Stand on your left leg.
-Bend your right knee and grasp the ball of your right foot with your left hand.
-Slowly pull upwards so that the ankle is maximally stretched and the heel comes towards the buttock and the foot is brought over behind the healthy leg so that the outside of the shin is increasingly stretched.
+Bend your right knee and grasp the little toe side of your right foot with your left hand.
+Slowly pull upwards so that the ankle is stretched as far as possible and the heel moves towards your buttock, bringing the foot behind your good leg so that you feel a gradual stretch along the outside of your shin.
 Hold the stretch for 20 seconds.
-Repeat the exercise alternately on the right and left leg.
+Repeat the exercise, alternating between your right and left legs.

 Coordination